bitcoinorghk/bitcoinhk.github.io/_posts/2021-05-07-pay-with-bitcoin.md

 ### For merchants

 [Follow this guide](/accept-bitcoin/) if you would like to get started with Bitcoin payments.
-Please contact us at [info@bitcoin.org.hk](mailto:info@bitcoin.org.hk) if you have questions or would like to have your business added to this list.t
+Please contact us at [info@bitcoin.org.hk](mailto:info@bitcoin.org.hk) if you have questions or would like to have your business added to this list.